A Guide to Buying Property in Aruba for Foreign Buyers

 Located in the Southern Caribbean just 17 miles (27 km) off the northern coast of Venezuela, the 69 square mile (179 sq km) island of Aruba is, together with Holland, Curacao and St Maarten, one of the 4 constituent countries of the Kingdom of the Netherlands.

 Aruba is, however, commonly grouped with Bonaire and Curacao, which are collectively referred to as the ABC Islands.
 Dutch and Papiamento are the island’s official languages and the legal and educational systems are based on the Netherlands – as in tiny Saba.

 With deep cultural, political and historical ties to the Netherlands stretching back to the 17th Century, Aruba is a popular tourism destination for visitors from the Netherlands.
 The island is also very popular with American visitors.
-In 2015 the island welcomed a record 1.22 million overseas visitors – an increase of 14.3% compared to the previous year.
+Each year the island welcomes approximately 1 million stayover visitors.

 With one of the highest living standards in the Caribbean, good healthcare and a thriving tourism industry, Aruba has become popular with second home buyers, including areas such as Malmok, Tierra del Sol and Palm Beach

 There are a wide range of facilities and attractions from excellent beaches, restaurants and shopping to some of the best diving in the Caribbean and several golf courses.

 Buying Property in Aruba